-We believe GoDaddy is one of the most recognized technology brands in the U.S. with increased awareness globally.
-We have established this high level of brand awareness primarily through our advertising campaigns across various platforms including television commercials, print, online and billboards, and have supplemented these advertising campaigns with athlete and celebrity sponsorships.
-Our strong brand has helped us attract and retain 18.5 million customers as of December 31, 2018.
+We believe GoDaddy is one of the most recognized Internet brands in the U.S. with increased awareness globally.
+We have established this high level of brand awareness primarily through our advertising campaigns across various platforms including television commercials, print, online and billboards, and have supplemented these advertising campaigns with athlete, celebrity sponsorships and social media influencers.
+Over the five years ended December 31, 2019, we have invested \$1,321 million in marketing and advertising expenses.
+Our strong brand has helped us attract and retain 19.3 million customers as of December 31, 2019.
 We intend to continue investing in our brand as we seek to further grow our total customers, particularly internationally.
 Customer referrals are another highly efficient and cost-effective channel for acquiring customers.